Chi-O/summer-tech-interview-prep/README.md

-# 💻 Summer 2021 SWE Interview Prep
+# 💻 SWE Interview Prep

-This is a collection of code from my technical interview preparation this summer.
+This is a collection of code from my technical interview preparation.

 I've used HackerRank, Cracking the Coding Interview, CodeSignal, and had some mock interviews.